Yongjing County: Geography

 Yongjing is located in center western Gansu province along the Yellow River, north of the Liujiaxia Reservoir, or Bingling Lake.
-Yongjing County's area covers more than 1,863 km².
-It is mountainous and hilly with elevations between 1560–2851 m above sea-level and is located between 35°47'-36°12'N and 102°53'-103°39'E.
+Yongjing County's area covers more than 1,863 km2.
+It is mountainous and hilly with elevations between 1560 and 2851 m above sea-level and is located between 35°47'-36°12'N and 102°53'-103°39'E.

 Climate

 Economy

 Yongjing's economy is based mainly on the Yellow River and the hydropower it and its tributaries provide.
 The 3 local dams are Liujiaxia (located just upstream from the county seat), Yanguoxia (盐锅峡; upstream from Yanguoxia Town, further north), and Bapanxia (actually located within the Lanzhou prefecture, but with much of its reservoir being in Yongjing County).

 With beautiful natural scenery and the famous Bingling Temple nearby, tourism is growing.
 Agriculture, mining, fishing, and other natural resource related industries are also important.